Netflix is the leading over-the-top streaming service in the world. The company began as a DVD by mail rental business in 1997.

 Today the DVD portion of the business is dwarfed by their hosted online content library.

-Netflix has become one of the biggest commissioners of TV shows and movies in the world.
+Netflix has become one of the most significant commissioners of TV shows and movies in the world.

 Netflix is listed on Nasdaq under the ticker symbol NFLX.